bvinsite/slate/source/includes/_jsonapi_overview.md

     }
 </pre>

-The response will include URLs for the first, next and last page of resources in the links object based on your request.
+The response will include URLs for the first, previous, next and last page of resources in the links object based on your request.